Noratrieb/blog/content/posts/box-is-a-unique-type.md

 # a way forward

 Based on all of this, I do have a few solutions.
 First of all, I think that even if there might be some small performance regressions, they are not significant enough to justify boxes uniqueness.
 Unsafe code wants to use box, and it is reasonable to do so.
-Therefore I propose to completely remove all uniqueness from `Box<T>`, and treat it just like a `*const T` for the purposes of aliasing.
-This will make it more predictable for unsafe code, and is a step forward towards less magic from `Box<T>`.
+Therefore I propose to completely remove all uniqueness from `Box<T>` and treat it just like a `*const T` for aliasing.
+This will make it more predictable for unsafe code and is a step forward towards less magic from `Box<T>`.

 But the performance cost may be real, and especially the future optimization value can't be certain.
 The current uniqueness guarantees of box are very strong, and still giving code an option to obtain these seems useful.
 One possibility would be for code to use a